 – Beautiful stone walls in the garden

 – Close to Cava Grande

 Here we find large social areas as well as six bedrooms and five bathrooms.

-You enter the property from a large front terrace with sea view.
+You enter the property from a large front terrace with a sea view.
 A huge lounge with open fire welcomes you.
 On this floor, you also find the fitted kitchen with seating, a bathroom with shower, a bathroom with tub and three spacious bedrooms, one with sea view and two with mountain view.

 Upstairs another spacious lounge with open fire and exit to a large terrace with beautiful sea view.
-Here we find another three bedrooms, of which one is very large and have an exit to another sea view terrace and another one has a terrace with mountain views.
+Here we find another three bedrooms, of which one is very large and has an exit to another sea view terrace and another one has a terrace with mountain views.
 On this floor, you find two bathrooms.

 The basement floor/garage is spacious, tiled and in good condition.
 Here is also a bathroom.

 The property has central heating, town water plus a 100.000-liter tank for collecting rainwater.
 Solar panels are installed for water heating.